Can You Use Copic Markers On Fabric?

 Make sure you don’t apply the heat directly though.
 Place a second piece of cloth over your design and iron that instead.

 After that, your colors should remain on the fabric for a long time.

 You can use your Copic markers on fabric but it’s not as easy as using them on paper.

 There is a lot of bleeding which makes it difficult to work accurately.
 Moreover, since fabric gets saturated quickly, you won’t be able to blend a lot either.

 To me, these are two big red flags.
-And to be frank, you might be able to get the same results with cheaper art markers or fabric paint.
+And to be frank, you’ll probably have better results with special fabric markers.
+You can find some good fabric markers by clicking here.

-However, if Copic markers are all that you have and you are up for a challenge, you can give it a try yourself.
+However, if Copic markers are all that you have and you are up for a challenge, you can give it a try.

 If you want to get the most out of your Copics, I suggest you stick with marker paper though.

 For more information, you can read my articles on the best Copic paper or which Copic markers to start with.